 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.

-Regardless, becoming a stay at home mom to many mothers is no easy decision.
-But as a working mom who transitioned into becoming a stay at home mom, I can name a few things that you might want to consider before making that choice.
+And as a working mom who transitioned into being a stay at home mom, I can name a few things that you might want to consider before making that choice.

 Is it worth becoming a stay at home mom?